SkynetAppDev/skynetappdev.github.io/Approach Document - Add a print opition on the patient detail view panel.md

 Create file pdfprint.php  to generate the pdf file print for the paitent complete information.
 In this file I am doing the following operations
-* first get the id from the requested URL
+* First get the id from the requested URL
              $id=$_REQUEST['id'];
-* include the following file into this file require("fpdf.php");
+* Include the following file into this file require("fpdf.php");
               and also add this to into the file global $sugar_config;

 * After that fetch the record from the database using the $id from the tables (mango_paitents, max_page1, max_page2, max_page3, notes, max_Epescreption1, mango_Medication)<br />
-* storing the records into the array.<br />
+* Storing the records into the array.<br />
 * Now create the pdf<br />

 **_Code:_**